• Recipes

 Step 2

-Heat the pot over medium heat and stir the mixture constantly with a spatula until it starts to thicken.
+Heat the pot over medium heat, stirring constantly with a spatula until the mixture starts to thicken.

 warabi-mochi_3